John Ensign: Personal life

 According to The New York Times, during college at Colorado State, Ensign became a born-again Christian.
-He and his wife, Darlene, were active in the Promise Keepers, an evangelical group.
-He and his wife have three children.
+He and his now ex-wife, Darlene, were active in the Promise Keepers, an evangelical group.
+He and his ex-wife have three children.
+In 2019, the couple were reported to have divorced after 31 years of marriage.

 Ensign is a member of the Pentecostal International Church of the Foursquare Gospel.
 During his Senate tenure, he was the only Pentecostal in the Senate.
 While working in Washington, DC, he resided at the C Street Center, a religious house in the capital.
 Ensign moved out of the C Street house in November 2009, after disclosure of an extramarital affair and reports that he influenced others to keep quiet about it.

 When in Las Vegas he attends a northwest Foursquare church.
 He is a member of the religious and political organization The Fellowship, described by evangelical Christians as one of the most politically well-connected fundamentalist organizations in the United States.